neversad-dev/ChronoChat/README.md

 ## Roadmap

-- ✅ Proof of concept using Telethon (in progress, cannot create Telegram app yet)
+- ✅ Proof of concept using Telethon
+- ✅ Package as a Nix flake app for global installation
+- ✅ Securely manage user credentials (XDG config)
-- 📥 Download media from chats (add date/chat filter controls)
+- ✅ Download media from chats (with date/chat filter controls)
-- 🛠️ Add EXIF tool to modify media metadata
+- ✅ Add EXIF tool to modify media metadata
 - 🌐 Support other messengers

 ## License